Zhaoyi-Li21/Courseworks-for-graduate-at-USTC/deeplearn_lab2/README.md

 #### preprocess the dataset
 ```
 cd ../src
-# follow the `preprocess.ipynb` to generate processed .csv file
+# follow the `preprocess.ipynb` step-by-step to generate processed .csv file
 # generate `train/dev/test.csv` file
 ```

 #### train the Model with the preprocessed dataset
 ```
 # follow the `sent_cls.ipynb` step-by-step
-# you can change the hyperparameterd
+# you can change the hyperparameters with your own customized settings;
 TEXT.build_vocab(train, vectors="glove.6B.100d", max_size=10000, min_freq=10)
 # you can also download the glove-word2vec-file with the following link:
 https://link.zhihu.com/?target=https%3A//apache-mxnet.s3.cn-north-1.amazonaws.com.cn/gluon/embeddings/glove/glove.6B.zip